Greensboro, North Carolina: Sports

 Greensboro is not home to any top-level professional sports teams.
-The National Hockey League's Carolina Hurricanes moved to Raleigh from Hartford, Connecticut in 1997, but the team played its first two seasons at the Greensboro Coliseum Complex while its home arena, Raleigh's Entertainment & Sports Arena, was under construction.
+The National Hockey League's Carolina Hurricanes moved to Raleigh from Hartford, Connecticut in 1997, but the team played its first two seasons at the Greensboro Coliseum Complex while its home arena, Raleigh's Lenovo Center, was under construction.
 During the late 1990s, the Minnesota Twins almost relocated to the city, even receiving league approval, but the deal collapsed after local voters refused to fund the proposed ballpark.

 The Greensboro Grasshoppers (formerly the Greensboro Bats and the Greensboro Hornets) are a minor league baseball team in Greensboro.
-They are a Class High-A team in the High-A East and a farm team for the Pittsburgh Pirates.
+They are a Class High-A team in the South Atlantic League and a farm team for the Pittsburgh Pirates.
 The Grasshoppers play at First National Bank Field.

 Greensboro's North Carolina Fusion U23 play in the USL League Two, the nation's top level men's amateur soccer competition.
 It has 63 teams competing in four conferences, split into ten regional divisions.
 It is considered the fourth tier of competition, behind the United Soccer League.
 The team plays its home games at Macpherson Stadium in nearby Browns Summit, where it has played since 2003.
 PDL seasons take place during the summer, with the player pool drawn mainly from elite NCAA college soccer players seeking to continue playing high level soccer during their summer break, which they can do while still maintaining their college eligibility.

 On October 27, 2015, the Charlotte Hornets officially announced that Greensboro would host an affiliate NBA Development League team, beating out other considered cities like Columbia, Asheville, Fayetteville, and Charleston.
 The Greensboro Swarm began playing in fall 2016 at the Greensboro Coliseum Fieldhouse.

+Greensboro is home to two universities that participate in NCAA Division I Athletics: North Carolina A&T Aggies of North Carolina Agricultural and Technical State University, as well as UNC Greensboro Spartans of the University of North Carolina Greensboro.
+The Aggies compete in both Coastal Athletic Association and MEAC conferences, while the Spartans compete in the Southern Conference.
+Both Greensboro College and Guilford College participates at the NCAA Division III level.